open-sdr/openwifi/doc/app_notes/radar-self-csi.md

  ![](./openwifi-radar.jpg)
  ![](./sensing.png)

+(See this https://github.com/open-sdr/openwifi/discussions/344 to understand how to map the collected data to the packet via the TSF timestamp)

 ## Quick start
 - Power on the SDR board.
 - Connect a computer to the SDR board via Ethernet cable.
 The computer should have static IP 192.168.10.1.
 Open a terminal on the computer, and then in the terminal: